gelinger777/jarvis/sources/global/util/readme.md

 * `app` will initialize default logger for application, and read conventional properties from environment variables such as `profile` and `logPath`

+We favour fail fast approach, if any unexpected behaviour of the application is taking place we kill and report the cause of the failure (for example email to developer).

-Fail fast approach is enforced using `wtf()` methods which throw an exception that inevitably triggers the system to shut down and execute registered cleanup tasks.
-For more information see `util.global.exceptions.kt`
+Fail fast approach is enforced using `wtf()` methods which throw an exception that inevitably triggers the system to shut down and execute registered cleanup tasks see `util.global.exceptions.kt`